garretthilyer/User_Threaded_library/REPORT.md

 There are two other functions inside the *uthread.c* file: *uthread_block* and *uthread_unblock*.
 These functions will be discussed in the *sem.c* as they play more prominent roles there.
 ### sem.c
 ------
+The *sem.c* file is dedicated to implementing a semaphore that can be utilized by the user.
+The first two functions in this file are *sem_create()* and *sem_destroy()*.
+Nothing to crazy about these functions as they both allocate and deallocate space for both the *semaphore* structure itself as well as *waitQueue* inside of each structure created. *sem_create()* also initializes the internal *count* to the number passed through its parameter.

+The *sem_down()* function checks to see if the count is equal to 0.
+If it is, it is put into a while loop that enqueues the current thread into the *waitQueue*.
+It then calls the *uthread.c* function: *uthread_block()*.
+This function dequeues the oldest thread from *threadQueue* and swaps contexts with the current running thread.
+Keep in mind that the current running thread is not enqueued into *threadQueue* as it is blocked and should be listed as ready.
+If the count is not equal to zero.
+The internal count is incremented down by one.

+**IMPORTANT**: Instead of doing an “if” statement to check if the count is zero.
+The “while” loop will protect the corner case from running incorrectly.
+However, this doesn’t protect from starvation as Thread A may never be able to have access to resources it needs to run. \

+The *sem_up()* function checks to see if the specific semaphores *waitQueue* is empty.
+If there are threads waiting.
+This function will dequeue the oldest *tcb* from its list and pass it through the *uthread.c* function: *uthread_unblock()*.
+This function then enqueues the recently unblocked thread into the *threadQueue*.
 ### preempt.c
 ------
 ### Makefile